hxltinh/office-js-bug-reproduction/readme.md

-# Reproduce OfficeJs Dialog bug
+# Reproduce OfficeJs Dialog bugs

 ### Install certificate on Windows
  1. In the certs folder just double-click the server.crt and install it to the user trusted root certificates